Skip to main content

 Rule takes effect

-The final rule becomes effective 60 days after publication.
-Government entities should begin planning compliance efforts.
+The final rule became effective 60 days after publication.
+Government entities had two years to reach full compliance.

-State and local government entities serving populations of 50,000 or more must have all web content and mobile apps conforming to WCAG 2.1 Level AA.
+State and local government entities serving populations of 50,000 or more were required to have all web content and mobile apps conforming to WCAG 2.1 Level AA.
+This deadline has passed.
+Enforcement is now active.

 April 24, 2027